Engee documentation

 Recording of signals

-Signal recording allows you to record simulation results and analyse them for further diagnostics and debugging.
-In Engee there are two ways to record signals:
+Recording the signals allows you to capture the simulation results and analyze them for subsequent diagnosis and debugging.
+There are two ways to record signals in Engee:

 signal recording 1

-• Save simulation results to workspace - allows you to save the results of the model simulation to the working area (variable window img65) as a simout variable.
-This allows you to access the data after the simulation is finished and use it for analysis, visualisation or further processing.
-For more information about saving simulation results, see the article Software processing of simulation results in Engee.
+• Save simulation results to workspace — allows you to save the simulation results of the model to the workspace (variable window img65) as a simout variable.
+This allows you to access the data after the simulation is completed and use it for analysis, visualization, or post-processing.
+Read more about saving simulation results in the article Software processing of simulation results in Engee.

-• Physical Variables - allows you to write data from selected blocks.
-Only blocks from the library are suitable for writing Physical Modeling.
-Right-click on the block whose signal you want to record and select the option Log Physical Signals option in the context menu:
+• Physical Variables — allows you to record data from selected blocks.
+Only blocks from the library are suitable for recording Physical Modeling.
+Right-click on the block you want to record the signal from and select the option Log Physical Signals in the context menu:

-The recorded variables are displayed in the module Plots graphs icon 1 and in the application Data Inspector.
+The recorded variables are displayed in the module Plots graphs icon 1 and in the app Data Inspector.

 Examples of recorded signals